Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Zeroth-Order Block Smoothed Gradient Descent Ascent

 \subsection{Algorithm Design}

 Before presenting our algorithm, we define the smoothed function of $f(x,y)$ as

 for some auxiliary variable $z\in\mathbb{R}^{d_x}$.
 The squared term can introduce strong convexity and further smoothness in $x$ with a proper $p$.
-Then, we will perform gradient descent ascent on the smoothed function $K(x,y;z)$, which is inspired by the first-order smoothed GDA (SGDA) in \cite{zhang2020single}.
+Then, we will perform GDA on the smoothed function $H(x,y;z)$, which is inspired by the first-order smoothed GDA (SGDA) in \cite{zhang2020single}.
 The \textit{zeroth-order block smoothed gradient descent ascent} (ZOB-SGDA) algorithm is proposed as shown in Algorithm \ref{alg:zoscgda}.
-Similarly to ZOB-GDA, we randomly sample a block of dimensions $\mathcal{I}_k$ for primal variables and only update the selected dimensions using BCGEs at each step.
+Similarly to ZOB-GDA, we uniformly sample a block of dimensions $\mathcal{I}_k$ from $[d_x]$ for primal variables and only update the selected dimensions using BCGEs at each step.
 We denote the partial gradients along the dimensions $\mathcal{I}_k$ as